-These Vegetarian Tacos with Black Beans are loaded with vegetables, topped with apples and finished with a smoky maple dressing for a seasonal twist. #TacoTuesday should always be this healthy and delicious!
+These vegetarian Black Bean Tacos are loaded with butternut squash and kale, topped with apples and finished with a smoky maple dressing for fall taco flavors! #TacoTuesday should always be this healthy and delicious!

 With apples in season, crisp, juicy pieces add a great texture and just a hint of sweetness to seasoned veggies and spicy jalapeños.